-- [x] e.
-Job training or educational program
+- Job training or educational program.

-- [x] Required at Initial Determination
+- Required at Initial Determination

-- [x] Required at Redetermination
+- Required at Redetermination

-- Information and Description

 School schedules are provided by the applicant.
 Parents who are engaged in the TANF program or the FSET program have Employability Plans that verify their activities.
 Job training or educational programs are verified when they change and at eligibility renewal.